How Often Should You Pump Your Septic Tank?

 Step-by-Step Service Procedure

 Assessment and Access: The technician inspects the tank's condition, checking the location of sludge and scum layers.
-They ensure access through proper central ports (manholes) rather than small inspection ports, which can damage internal baffles.
+They access through proper central manholes rather than small inspection ports, which can damage internal baffles.

-Pumping: Using powerful vacuum equipment, the technician pumps out liquids first, then breaks up the scum layer on top.
-They use a technique of alternately pumping and re-injecting liquid to agitate sludge at the bottom, ensuring complete removal rather than just surface liquids.
+Pumping: Using powerful vacuum equipment, the technician pumps out liquids first, then breaks up the scum layer.
+Alternating between pumping and re-injecting liquid agitates the sludge at the bottom, ensuring complete removal.

-Cleaning and Washing: After removing the bulk of material, the technician washes out remaining debris with water.
-This thorough cleaning helps restore tank capacity and allows better inspection of the interior.
+Cleaning and Washing: After removing the bulk of material, the technician washes out remaining debris with water, restoring tank capacity and allowing better inspection.

-Inspection: Professional service includes examining the tank's structural condition, checking baffles for damage, looking for cracks or leaks, inspecting filters, and assessing root intrusion.
-Many problems caught during inspection cost far less to repair than waiting until system failure occurs.
+Inspection: Quality service includes examining the tank's structural condition, checking baffles for damage, looking for cracks or leaks, inspecting filters, and assessing root intrusion.
+Many problems caught during inspection cost far less to repair than waiting until system failure.

-Disposal and Restoration: The waste is transported to authorized treatment facilities according to environmental regulations.
+Disposal and Restoration: Waste is transported to authorized treatment facilities according to environmental regulations.
 The technician cleans the work area and secures or reburies access lids.

 What Professional Service Should Include